LahariKummara/FSDS_GEN-AI_AGENTIC-AI_May-2025/Capstone_Projects/Customer_Churn_Prediction/README.md

 ---

+🖼 Screenshots

+Here are a few screenshots to give you a clear idea of how the Streamlit app looks and works.

+📷 Streamlit Homepage

+This is the main interface where users can enter customer details to get a churn prediction.

+📷 Input Fields

+This section shows all the input options like gender, contract type, internet service, and more.

+📷 More Inputs

+Additional customer details such as security options, streaming preferences, and billing settings.

+📷 Sample Prediction

+After clicking the Predict button, the model shows whether the customer is likely to stay or churn.

+📷 Final Output

+Clear prediction displayed for the user.

 # 🖼 Adding Screenshots (Optional)

 If you want to show how your app looks, you can upload screenshots to GitHub and add: